hannesrabo/cassandra-strict-slo/README.md

 In this project we create a virtual network of cassandra instances to benchmark them.
 The goal is to perform smart request duplications to increase the chance of meeting strict latency guarantees.

+The modified version of the cassandra driver was implemented in the benchmark tool YCSB.
+This code is available here: https://github.com/hannesrabo/YCSB

+Starting the topology can be done by running the following command in the root folder of the repo:

+> sudo ./pttopology

 # Developing
 > This has only been tested in ubuntu